 Should you what something different, then we will work with you to develop the colour and finish you want for your custom guitar project.

 Whether you chose a bespoke or custom shop guitar, you have the choice of our premium woods, colours and finishes.
 Our job is to bring the best out of the wood so your instrument looks as good as it plays.

-Get in touch and let’s discuss your next custom guitar ideas.
+Not sure what your looking for, get in touch and let’s discuss your custom guitar ideas.

 ps.
 Let us know if you have some wood you want to recycle into your next guitar project.